nsrau/azure-docs.it-it/articles/iot-edge/how-to-visual-studio-develop-module.md

 Dopo aver completato lo sviluppo di un modulo singolo, è possibile eseguire ed effettuare il debug di un'intera soluzione con più moduli.

-1. Aggiungere un secondo modulo alla soluzione facendo clic con il pulsante destro del mouse su **AzureIoTEdgeApp1** e scegliendo **Aggiungi** > **nuovo modulo IOT Edge**.
-Il nome predefinito del secondo modulo è **IotEdgeModule2** e fungerà da altro modulo pipe.
+1. Add a second module to the solution by right-clicking **AzureIoTEdgeApp1** and selecting **Add** > **New IoT Edge Module**.
+The default name of the second module is **IotEdgeModule2** and will act as another pipe module.

-1. Aprire il file `deployment.template.json` . si noterà che **IotEdgeModule2** è stato aggiunto nella sezione **modules** .
+1. Open the file `deployment.template.json` and you'll see **IotEdgeModule2** has been added in the **modules** section.
 Sostituire la sezione **routes** con il contenuto seguente.
 Se i nomi dei moduli sono stati personalizzati, assicurarsi di aggiornare questi nomi in modo che corrispondano.

     ```json
         "routes": {